Thyroid Disorders Treatment in NYC

 How Do You Diagnose Thyroid Conditions?

-Thyroid problems are diagnosed through a combination of physical examination, bloodwork, and specialized tests.
-Our Ultrasound Technician uses the thyroid ultrasound to make an accurate diagnosis.
 Ultrasounds send sound waves into the body, which are bounced back by hitting tissues.
 The process is entirely painless, but it allows the doctor to gain a visual image of your thyroid and determine its size, shape, and any abnormalities.

-Before you are given a thyroid ultrasound, the techniciann will perform an intake assessment to learn more about your medical history, including any thyroid risks you may have based on your family’s history of thyroid problems and your lifestyle habits.
+Before you are given a thyroid ultrasound, the technician will perform an intake assessment to learn more about your medical history, including any thyroid risks you may have based on your family’s history of thyroid problems and your lifestyle habits.

 What Are the 3 Main Thyroid Tests?